What are coping statements?

 “STOP!
 These thoughts are not good for me.
 They are not healthy or helpful thoughts, and I have decided to move in a better direction and learn to think differently.”

 With practice, you can turn unhelpful thinking into positive coping statements almost without thinking.
-When I first became aware of how my mind was always going towards negative thinking, I began to notice these thoughts.
+When I first became aware of how my mind was always going toward negative thinking, I began to notice these thoughts.
 The very idea that I was recognizing these thoughts, occasionally in real-time, was a breakthrough for me.
 With 17 months of practice, I am sometimes catching these thoughts before I say them out loud.

 How I use helpful coping statements